 Once all of your ingredients are chopped up, just add them to a mixing bowl, drizzle with the lemon juice and olive oil and season with salt and pepper.
 Then stir and enjoy.
 Yep, it’s that easy.

-Israeli Salad Tips
+Extra Salad Tips

 - Add extra spices: Feel free to adapt this recipe and add a sprinkle of traditional Middle Eastern spices, like sumac or za’atar.
 Or keep it simple, it’s delicious either way.

-- Let it sit: You can certainly serve this salad right away, but it’s also great if you let it sit for a couple of hours.
+- Let it sit: You can serve this salad right away, but it’s also great if you let it sit for a couple of hours.
 The flavors will just enhance.
 In fact, you can store it for up to 2 days in the fridge.

-What to Serve with Israeli Salad
+What to Serve with This Salad?

 If you try this recipe and love it, make sure to let me know in the comments below!